Do you know what you're really paying for in the cloud?

 SHARE

-When using cloud solutions you definitely want to know better what you pay for.
-You are scaling, your teams run a lot of cloud services, and you have many projects in the pipeline which need a lot of computing power and support.
-You may be wondering why your cloud bill looks like a Christmas shopping receipt?
+When using cloud solutions, surely, you want to have a good overview of what you pay for.
+You are scaling, your teams run many cloud services, and you have many projects in the pipeline that need a lot of computing power and support.
+You may be wondering why your cloud bill looks like a Christmas shopping receipt.
 Do you really need all of this?
-Or maybe there are more cost-efficient alternatives that will do the job just fine...
-Say no more, we take a proper look at it.
-You can rightsize your cloud costs to the needs of your business, so you can get through these challenging, unpredictable times.
+Or maybe more cost-efficient alternatives will do the job just fine...

 Why is the cloud sometimes so expensive?

-Many businesses reap the benefits of hosting workloads in the cloud, yet this infrastructure model is not sustainable if you can't keep your cloud bills under control.
 Cloud bills skyrocket for multiple reasons, such as unnecessary capacity, overprovisioned resources, and poor visibility into the environment.
-You must carefully evaluate your cloud services - if they are critical for running, unnecessary and might be switched off, their fees, teams ownership for spending, alternatives etc. It seems like rocket science at the first glance, but fortunately, there are tools and cost optimization practices that can help eliminate unnecessary spending.
+You must carefully evaluate your cloud services — if they are critical for running, unnecessary and might be switched off, their fees, team ownership for spending, alternatives, etc.

 How to optimize cloud cost?